maxdiluca/massimilianodiluca/content/research-topic/haptics/index.md

 subtitle: Touch, force feedback, and tactile interaction
 topic_label: haptics
 topic_tag: haptics
+key_questions:
+  - How do people perceive softness, stiffness, texture, weight, force, and contact through active touch?
+  - Which tactile cues can be rendered or augmented without breaking the feeling of a natural interaction?
+  - How do visual, proprioceptive, and haptic signals combine when they disagree or arrive late?
+  - How can psychophysics guide useful wearable, vibrotactile, and XR haptic feedback?
 funding:
   - EXPLORA
   - "Taking the rough with the smooth: aging effects on tactile surface texture perception"